YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLBADRECFMT
 ---------------------

-JNLBADRECFMT, Journal Record Format Error encountered for file xxxx at disk address yyyy
+JNLBADRECFMT, Journal Record Format Error encountered for file jjjj at disk address yyyy

-MUPIP Error: This indicates that MUPIP has found an error in the journal file.
+MUPIP/Run Time Error: This indicates that an attempt to open a journal file encountered an invalid record.

 Action: Report the entire incident context to your YottaDB support channel.